Geoffrey Kwok

-Geoffrey Kwok (born 1984/1985) is an Hong Kong billionaire, and a director of Empire Group.
+Geoffrey Kwok (born 1984/1985) is a Hong Kong billionaire, and a director of Empire Group.
 He is the eldest son of Walter Kwok, who founded the Empire Group.
 His grandfather Kwok Tak-seng founded Sun Hung Kai Properties, which Walter Kwok and his brothers inherited, Asia's largest real estate developers.

 Education

 Kwok attended Yale University where he obtained a bachelor's degree in economics, and an MBA from Stanford University.

 Career

 Before his father's death, Kwok worked with Morgan Stanley as an investment banker.
 In October 2018, Walter Kwok died from a heart attack.
 Kwok inherited his stakes in Sun Hung Kai along with his brother Jonathan.
 In October 2018, shortly after his father's death, Kwok became a director of Empire Group, Hong Kong, along with his siblings Jonathan and Lesley.

 In December 2018, he became a board member and a non-executive director at Sun Hung Kai properties.
 Kwok also manages the hotel division of Sun Hung Kai.